valeriat/Grad-CAM/README.md

 <img src="pictures/mantis.png" width="200">

-In the project implemented recognition of a picture of a mantis by three models:
+In the project implemented recognition of a picture of the mantis by three models:
 - VGG16
 - ResNet50
 - EfficientNetV2L